 The Maysville PLC wanted to boost student enrollment in each of their counties, so they decided to survey students about how they heard of the program.
 The instructors designed the survey and administered the survey to all current students.
 They compiled and discussed the results, which will be used to change their recruitment strategies and money allocation for the next fiscal year.

-… the best way to increase enrollment was to develop more creative marketing plans and partner with local businesses and school systems.
+This product details the development of more creative marketing plans and partnerships with local businesses and school systems.
 Enrollment is the basis of all other successes: Increased GED® graduates and MSGs cannot happen without people walking through the doors.
 Better, more creative marketing that leverages partnerships with businesses and schools can help increase awareness of and enrollment in our program.